engeir/volcano-data-deconvolution/DOC.md

 ## Parametrisation

 We have good estimates of the RF to SO~2~ and T to SO~2~ response functions.
-Both from CESM2 simulations, but also from the Otto-Bliesner et al. (2016) dataset.
+Both from CESM2 simulations, but also from the OB16 dataset.
 The next step is to get a good estimate of the T to RF response function.
 This is ideally as simple as deconvolving the RF to SO~2~ response function from the T to SO~2~ response function, but as both response functions have a width and are noisy, this is not a trivial task.

 We first list up some useful relations to better understand the problem at hand.